kyleconroy/python-twilio2/docs/upgrade-guide.rst

     print account.request('/%s/Accounts/%s/Calls' % \
                          (API_VERSION, ACCOUNT_SID), 'POST', d)

-The same code, updated to work with the new version (albiet using deprecated methods).
+The same code, updated to work with the new version (albeit using deprecated methods).

 .. code-block:: python